 No benefits will be payable for Convalescent Home Services if the Member remains an Inpatient at the Convalescent Home when a skilled level of care is not Medically Necessary.

 This Policy does not pay for custodial care services.

-Benefits will be limited to the Maximum Number Days of Convalescent Home Services per
+Benefits will be limited to the Maximum Number Days of Convalescent Home Services per Calendar Year as shown in the SBC.

 DENTAL ACCIDENT SERVICES

 Dental services provided by: